ProgrammingHider/pwm6/README.md

 Installation
 ----------------------------
-Referee to the Wiki for Installation
+Refer to the Wiki for Installation

 Screenshot
 ----------------------------